Steppes to Skyscrapers

 Most known for: It’s iconic landmarks, such as the Petronas Towers.
 To read more, check out EBSCO’s “Petronas Towers” page here.

 Fun fact: Has the world’s largest cave chamber known as the Sarawak Chamber.
-For more information, read here.
+For more information, check out TimesTravel article, here.

 My knowledge: I am only a little familiar with Malaysia